Team from Air Force Research Lab finds a way to use packaged snow as explosion protection

 |0

-This work, Team from Air Force Research Lab finds a way to use packaged snow as explosion protection [Image 3 of 3], by Mary Pacinda, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team from Air Force Research Lab finds a way to use packaged snow as explosion protection, by Mary Pacinda, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Team from Air Force Research Lab finds a way to use packaged snow as explosion protection

 LEAVE A COMMENT